Measures

 Measure formatting

-You can configure how a measure is formatted from the Format
+You can configure how a measure is formatted in the Format tab.

-Here you can select from a list of abbreviation sets that can be applied to format the measure, and adjust the decimal precision that will be displayed.
+You can select from a list of abbreviation sets to apply to the measure format, and adjust the decimal precision to display.

-Additionally, when applying time comparisons to measure values, you can configure the display coloring for increased and decreased values.
+When you apply time comparisons to measure values you can also configure the display coloring for increased and decreased values.

 Measure fill options

-You can specify how a measure should be filled on continuous visualizations (such as the line chart).
+You can specify how to fill a measure on continuous visualizations (such as the line chart).

 The possible options are:

-- No fill – leave missing data empty.
-This is suitable when missing values would likely indicate that the data was not collected.
+- No fill—leave missing data empty.
+This is suitable when missing values indicate that the data is not collected.

 Measure transformations

-tab, you can transform a measure to be displayed as a Percent of parent segment
+In the Advanced tab, you can transform a measure to be displayed as Percent of parent segment

 or as Percent of total